sd4483/Obsidian/Software Testing/Lecture 01 (Introduction).md

 4. **Verification**
 	- This is where we check whether the implementation meets the specification.
 5. **Validation**
-	- After verifying the specification, if the client requirements are satisfied, in this step we could say
+	- After verifying the specification, if the client requirements are satisfied, in this step we could say we satisfied the requirements.

 #### **A simple example:**